 Duplicated features, different models

-Where the feature concept, attribute bindings, and values of selected attributes are mostly the same but there are minor differences in the different products such as extra attribute bindings the interoperability catalogue should consider which version of the feature is the higher value for the end user, and give that priority.
+Where the feature concept, attribute bindings, and values of selected attributes are mostly the same but there are minor differences in the different products, such as extra attribute bindings, the interoperability catalogue should consider which version of the feature is the higher value for the end user, and give that version priority.
 There may be different answers depending on the operational situation that the predefined combination tries to support, and this must be considered as part of constructing the interoperability catalogue.

-EXAMPLE: Interoperability catalogue developers compare the specifications and data samples of Pilot Boarding Place features from a ‘Piloting Information’ data product and the Pilot Boarding Place features in S-101 and decide that features from the ‘Piloting Information’ datasets have more value in approach and harbour entry scenarios.
+EXAMPLE: Interoperability catalogue developers compare the specifications and data samples of Pilot Boarding Place features from a “Piloting Information” data product and the Pilot Boarding Place features in S-101 and decide that features from the “Piloting Information” datasets have more value in approach and harbour entry scenarios.

 Developers of product specifications should consider how their data model is similar and/or different from other related product specifications, and the justification for this, and make recommendations to the developers of the interoperability catalogue for how to best select between their version of the feature and related features.